Ireland is a mountainous island with tall peaks stretching high into the clouds. Here are the top 10 highest mountains in all of Ireland.

 5. Galtymore Mountain – 919 metres

-Galtymore Mountain is nestled on the border between Limerick and Tipperary and is the highest of the Galty Mountains and the tallest inland mountain in Ireland.
+The Galtymore hike is nestled on the border between Limerick and Tipperary and is the highest of the Galty Mountains and the tallest inland mountain in Ireland.
 Highlights to see at the Galtymore Mountains would be its three glacial lakes.

 4. Lugnaquilla Mountain – 925 metres

 Lugnaquilla Mountain is the highest peak that you can find in the Wicklow Mountains range and the highest in Ireland outside of Kerry.
 It is known as a difficult mountain to climb, especially in bad weather, as there are no marked routes.